superwhoopy/dotfiles/README.md

     database somewhere on disk first, then get from there:
     * OpenVPN configuration
 * SSH
-    * Setup creation of SSH keys if they don't exist
+    * ✅ Setup creation of SSH keys if they don't exist
     * Version known hosts?
 * Windows scripts:
     * Get and setup OpenVPN configuration?
-    * Install WS
+    * Install WSL
-    * Set decent execution policy for PS scripts
+    * ✅ Set decent execution policy for PS scripts
     * Set symlink authorization
-    * Verify that all scoop buckets are there
+    * ✅ Verify that all scoop buckets are there
     * Google Drive App
-    * SSH keygen fails
+    * ✅ SSH keygen fails
-    * install zoxide
+    * ✅ install zoxide
-    * AppData nvim symlink
+    * ✅ AppData nvim symlink
     * Setup `SCOOP` environment variable
-    * Apend `/ucrt64/bin` to PATH to have a working gcc
+    * Append `/ucrt64/bin` to PATH to have a working gcc
+    * Append `$env:USERPROFILE\.local\bin` to PATH for pipx
-    * Install bash language server
+    * ✅ Install bash language server
 * Linux/WSL setup
     * FIND A WAY TO TEST IT (DOCKER?)
     * Setup /etc/hosts